Spring in Sydney is my absolute favourite time of year and it has nothing to do with the weather.

 How about you?
 What’s peaked your curiosity enough that you want a peek inside?

 Sydney Open is a big day.
-You will be on your feet if not walking from building to building, then standing in line waiting but also when touring the building.
+You will be on your feet all day, walking from building to building, then standing in line waiting and touring the building.

 Try to focus on one area at a time.
 For example, start at the Government House, then the NSW Library, then NSW Parliament and then St James.
 Or go in the opposite direction and head to the AMP Building after the Government House.